grandparkla/july4/index.markdown

 There will be a dedicated play spaces on the event lawn for children ages 4-14.

+### Event Lawn

-**Event Lawn** (Between Spring St. & Broadway)
+#### Between Spring Street & Broadway

-2PM – 5:30PM
+2pm–5:30pm

-[Got Game Sports](https://www.gotgamecamp.com) will be leading tag, soccer and other games until 5:30PM.
+[Got Game Sports](https://www.gotgamecamp.com) will be leading tag, soccer and other games until 5:30pm.

+### The Sandlot

-**The Sandlot** (Between Spring St. & Broadway)
+#### Between Spring Street & Broadway

-2PM – 7PM
+2pm–7pm

+Games
-Games: Hop on board one of the game trucks and play with your friends!
+: Hop on board one of the game trucks and play with your friends!

+Face Painting
-Face Painting: Choose from designs made exclusively for 4th of July!
+: Choose from designs made exclusively for 4th of July!

+The Love Bus
-The Love Bus:  Step aboard the bus and decorate it with whatever you love!
+: Step aboard the bus and decorate it with whatever you love!

+Crafts
-Crafts: Creat your own colorful bracelet symbolizing  everything you love: Community, Family, and of course, Peace and love!
+: Create your own colorful bracelet symbolizing  everything you love: Community, Family, and of course, Peace and love!

 ## Event Schedule

-Doors open at 2PM.
-At 9PM Fireworks show will create stunning backdrop above the Civic Center skyline.
-Event ends at 9:30pm
+Doors open at 2pm.
+At 9pm the fireworks show will create stunning backdrop above the Civic Center skyline.
+The event ends at 9:30pm.

 Experience *music* and *artists* that call L.A. home, at the two music stages:

+### Frontyard Stage

+#### Performance Lawn near Hill Street

+2pm–4pm
+: *[Miles Tackett](https://www.facebook.com/milestackettmusic)* (Breakestra’s own maestro delivers an array of Funk, Soul and Jazz.)

+4pm–6pm
+: *[Monalisa](https://www.mixcloud.com/discover/monalisa/)* (Hip-Hop, Soul and anything else with a groove.)

+6pm–8pm
+: *[C-Minus](https://www.facebook.com/DJCMINUS/)* (West Coast mainstay with a unique approach to fusing Hip-Hop and Rock.)

+8pm–9:30pm
+: *[DJ Jedi](https://www.mixcloud.com/DJJedi/)* (Legendary Hip-Hop selector takes you up to Fireworks time.)

 ### Backyard Stage

-#### at Grand Park near between Spring St. & Broadway
+#### Event Lawn near City Hall/Spring Street

 Hosted by: *[Mario Hernandez](http://eatmomovies.tumblr.com/)*

-2PM — 4PM
+2pm—4pm
 : *[DJ AkikoLUV](https://soundcloud.com/akikoluv)* (Expert turntable skills and eclectic beats)

-4PM — 6PM
+4pm—6pm
 : *[Gingee](https://gingee.bandcamp.com/)* (A global mix of Bass, World Music and Hip-Hop)

-6PM — 9:30PM
+6pm—9:30pm
 : *[Sean O](https://www.mixcloud.com/djseano/playlists/seano-mixes/)* (Taking you up to fireworks and beyond a with a touch of Disco, House and World Music.)

-6:15PM – 7:15PM
+6:15pm–7:15pm
 : *[Inner City Youth Orchestra of Los Angeles](http://www.icyola.org/)* (American film classics and patriotic fanfare from the talent of tomorrow.)

-7:45PM – 8:45PM
+7:45pm–8:45pm
-: *[Angel City All-Star Brass Band](http://toddsimonmusic.com/angel-city-all-star-brass-band/)* featuring speicial guest *[Diana Purim](https://www.facebook.com/EyedentityMusic/)* (Cumbia, Afrobeat and more from one funky big band.)
+: *[Angel City All-Star Brass Band](http://toddsimonmusic.com/angel-city-all-star-brass-band/)* featuring special guest *[Diana Purim](https://www.facebook.com/EyedentityMusic/)* (Cumbia, Afrobeat and more from one funky big band.)

-### Frontyard Stage
+### Look Up!

-#### at Grand Park on Performance Lawn near Hill St.

-2PM – 4PM
-: *[Miles Tackett](https://www.facebook.com/milestackettmusic)* (Breakestra’s own maestro delivers an array of Funk, Soul and Jazz.)

-4PM – 6PM
-: *[Monalisa](https://www.mixcloud.com/discover/monalisa/)* (Hip-Hop, Soul and anything else with a groove.)

-6PM – 8PM
-: *[C-Minus](https://www.facebook.com/DJCMINUS/)* (West Coast mainstay with a unique approach to fusing Hip-Hop and Rock.)

-8PM – 9:30PM
-: *[DJ Jedi](https://www.mixcloud.com/DJJedi/)* (Legendary Hip-Hop selector takes you up to Fireworks time.)
+9pm
+: Fireworks light up the sky!

+### For the Kids

+2pm–5:30pm
+: [Got Game:](#event-lawn) kids games on the lawn.

+2pm–7pm
+: [The Sandlot:](#the-sandlot) crafts, games and more.

 ## Event Map